Nijigahara Holograph: Plot

 The story jumps back and forth between years and events, allowing the reader to piece together how the nonlinear events are correlated.

 The focal point of the story is the character Arie Kimura, a pretty fifth grade student with pale skin and long hair.
 She enjoys telling her classmates a scary fairy tale in which a girl is sent by God to warn a village of a monster that will destroy them.
 The villagers fear her predictions, and seven of them decide to sacrifice her to appease the monster.
 The girl is reborn over and over, doomed to repeat the cycle, with the monster growing larger every time due to its stomach getting fuller with bodies.
 This fairy tale foreshadows the general structure of the manga.

 Arie claims the monster hides in Nijigahara tunnel, a dark tunnel close to their school.
 The students' teacher, Sakaki, explains that the Nijigahara embankment was named for a legend about a kudan, a "cow with a human face" known to predict plagues and suffering before mysteriously dying.
 Arie's classmates bully her, disturbed by her tale while also repressing their own individual personal problems, and seven of them eventually push Arie down a well leading into Nijigahara tunnel to appease the "monster," mirroring the fairy tale.
 The children convince the adults that it was an accident, and Arie ends up comatose and stays this way for the majority of the story.
 Shortly after, ominous glowing cabbage butterflies begin to swarm the town.
 Arie's classmates grow up and try to move on with their lives, but still find themselves haunted by the incident and the guilt of their actions.
 They are plagued by internal monsters: guilt, pain, trauma, etc., and are unable to rid themselves of their painful memories and deeds.
 These repressed emotions continue to have an influence throughout their lives in all timeline versions of themselves, whether they appear as adults, parents, or old people.

-However, many of the characters act on their dark emotions through the alternate timelines as well, as a way to purge themselves of their dark thoughts and temporarily affix blame on others.
-Their internal monsters follow them throughout their lives and are shown to always plague them.
-In all alternate timelines, Arie mirrors the sacrificial girl from the fairy tale, being murdered, raped, abused, or even committing suicide.